Tummy Tuck

 After the procedure, you’ll be under observation until your anesthetic wears off and your surgeon approves you to go home.

-You’ll also receive information to help you plan for surgery and recovery.
-You may need to:
+You’ll also get instructions to help you prepare for surgery and recovery.
+For example, you may need to:

 The results of a tummy tuck are permanent, but changes to your weight can affect the outcome of the procedure over time.
 A tummy tuck doesn’t prevent weight gain.
 If you’re in the process of reaching your ideal weight, don’t undergo a tummy tuck right away.
 Your surgeon will recommend you wait until your weight stops changing.